 Although the above article only mentions dental fluorosis, there are many other detrimental health effects of fluoride ingestion, including harm to your bones.
 Plus fluoride can cause liver and kidney damage as well as skeletal fluorosis, with symptoms similar to arthritis.
 And because fluoride interferes with the metabolism of iodine, its ingestion is strongly implicated in the development of hypothyroidism.

-This topic is explored in depth in The Missing Link, the report on water that I referred to earlier.
+This topic is explored in depth in the Osteoporosis Hydration Protocol, the report on water that I referred to earlier.
 Fluoride-free water is paramount to cleansing your system and reversing osteoporosis, yet it’s just about never mentioned by doctors in connection with bone health.